Factbox: List of winners at the Independent Spirit Awards

-SANTA MONICA, California The Independent Spirit Awards handed out accolades on Saturday for the best films and performances of 2013.
+SANTA MONICA, Calif., March 1 The Independent Spirit Awards handed out accolades on Saturday for the best films and performances of 2013.

 The awards, sponsored by Los Angeles-based Film Independent, are the top honors in the United States for independent movies made for less than $20 million.